 Inventory: Information about all deals targeted by the placement.

-The Inventory tab includes search and filter features, the same standard and custom column view options that are available on the main page, and quick action buttons in each row, such as Edit and View Report.
 The Inventory tab enables quick troubleshooting by showing performance statistics, such as Auctions, Bids, and Win Rate.
+The tab includes search and filter features, the same standard and custom column view options that are available on the main page, and quick action buttons in each row, including Edit, View Report, and Auction Insights for further troubleshooting.

 |Issue||Possible Cause||Actions to Take|